Transfer Next Steps | Tampa Campus

 Reserve an Orientation Date | Required for all transfer students

 Admitted transfer students must register for, attend and complete all Orientation requirements.
 At Orientation, you’ll register for courses, so be sure to sign up for the earliest Orientation date possible to benefit from increased class availability.
 Orientation reservations open during the following months each year based on entry term:

 - Summer and Fall Semesters - March

-If you fail to reserve and complete Orientation, your admission to USF may be cancelled.
+If you fail to reserve and complete Orientation, your admission to USF may be canceled.

 Verify/Update Information | Recommended for all students

-- To view your classification, log into the admissions portal and your residency status should display under your "Applicant Info."
+- To view your classification, log into the Applicant Portal and your residency status should display under your “Applicant Info.”

-- To update your classification as a Florida resident for tuition purposes, log in to the admissions portal, select “Forms”, complete a Residency Declaration Form, and upload any requested documentation.
+- To update your classification as a Florida resident for tuition purposes, log in to the Applicant Portal, select “Forms”, complete a Residency Declaration Form, and upload any requested documentation.

-- Please note: all admissions scholarship dispersements are based upon residency status.
+- Please note: all admissions scholarship disbursements are based upon residency status.
 If your residency status changes, your award allocation will be updated.

 For full information on determining residency, check out our Residency webpage.